Skip to content

 explanation

 Brief explanation of why this option was selected.
+When thinking is enabled this is the concise conclusion distilled from reasoning.

 TYPE: str